John Howard: 2007 election

 Leading up to the 24 November election, the Coalition had been behind Labor in the polls for almost two years, a margin that grew even larger after Rudd became opposition leader.
 In the election, Howard and his government were defeated, suffering a 23-seat swing to Labor, which was almost as large as the 29-seat swing that propelled him to power in 1996.
-During the election campaign he was targeted by protesters including the John Howard Ladies Auxillary Fanclub.
+During the election campaign he was targeted by protesters including the John Howard Ladies Auxiliary Fanclub.
 Howard lost his seat of Bennelong to former journalist Maxine McKew with 44,685 votes (51.4 per cent) to Howard's 42,251 (48.6 per cent).
-The latest redistribution placed Bennelong right on the edge of seats Labor needed to win in order to make Rudd prime minister.
+The latest redistribution placed Bennelong right on the edge of seats Labor needed to win to make Rudd prime minister.
 The ABC actually listed Bennelong as a Labor gain on election night.
 However, the result remained in doubt for a few days after the election.
 The final tally indicated that McKew defeated Howard on the 14th count due to a large flow of Green preferences to her; 3,793 (78.84 per cent) of Green voters listed McKew as their second preference.
 Howard was only the second Australian prime minister to lose his seat in an election since Stanley Bruce in 1929.
 He remained in office as caretaker prime minister until the formal swearing in of Rudd's government on 3 December.

 Media analysis of The Australian Election Study, a postal survey of 1,873 voters during the 2007 poll, found that although respondents respected Howard and thought he had won the 6-week election campaign, Howard was considered "at odds with public opinion on cut-through issues", his opponent had achieved the highest "likeability" rating in the survey's 20-year history, and a majority had decided their voting intention before the election campaign.